HajaraCM/Language-translation-using-google-t5-with-gradio/README.md

 Run the following command to start the Gradio interface:
 ```
-python app.py
+interface.launch()
 ```

 Once the script is running, you can access the interface in your browser at `http://127.0.0.1:7860/`.

 ## Code Structure

-The main functionality is implemented in `app.py`.
+The main functionality is implemented in `language translation google t5.ipynb`.
 It includes:
 - Loading the T5 model and tokenizer.
 - Defining the `translate_text` function to handle translation tasks.
 - Setting up a Gradio interface for user interaction.